Ashod/Now-Reading-Redux/README.md

 With it, you can manage a library of your current books, as well as historical and planned books.

+## Upgrade ##

+1. Just to be safe than sorry, backup your database.
+1. Delete any existing versions of `now-reading` or `now-reading-reloaded`.
+1. Install `now-reading-redux` as described below.
+1. Your library will be restored as was previously.

 ## Installation ##

-1. Upload `now-reading-redux` to the `/wp-content/plugins/` directory
+1. Upload `now-reading-redux` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Make any changes to the provided template files and store them in your theme directory (see the "Template Files" section)
+1. Optionally, make any changes to the provided template files and store them in your theme directory (see the "Template Files" section.)

 ## Notes ##